Board of Directors

 Our Board of Directors is composed of a team of talented, passionate individuals from all walks of life.
 Learn a little more about the people who help keep VINES successful.
 Interested in joining the Board or attending a VINES meeting?
 Contact us for more information.

-Aisha Jasper, Vice Chair
+Aisha Jasper, Chair

 Aisha Jasper joined the VINES Board in 2019 after being a guest speaker with the Grow Binghamton Youth Program and volunteering on the Urban Farm with the Southern Tier Young Professionals.
 Fortunate enough to make her passion her career, she works as Community Development Liaison with Visions Federal Credit Union.
 She is an Endicott native, having remained active in a variety of community organizations including the Emerging Leaders Society, NYS Mentor Program and Uplift Her.
 Aisha is honored to being a part of the VINES Board during this exciting period of growth for the organization.

-Christopher Caroompas, Treasurer
+Christopher Caroompas, Vice Chair

 Chris Caroompas joined the VINES Board in 2016 after being a VINES volunteer for about a year.
 Chris is a special education teacher at The Greater Binghamton Health Center teaching middle school on the Child and Adolescent Inpatient Unit; he has been there since 2007.
 In his spare time Chris enjoys hiking with his family, spending time at the gym, running and swimming.
 He is also very excited to be part of the VINES community and all the wonderful things that VINES does.